Home>Graduate>Two-Year Master's Programmes at Sciences Po, International Graduate Procedure

 Once your application has been submitted, no new document will be accepted, unless requested by the Admissions office.

 Your letter must be written in the language of the chosen programme.
 For a dual degree programme, write your letter in English (unless otherwise instructed).
-If you apply to two programmes, you must write two motivation letters in separate sections.
+If you apply for two programmes, you must write two motivation letters in separate sections.

 The €150 application fee is not refundable.

 We do not offer fee waivers, unless you have a refugee status or are a recipient of a CROUS scholarship.
 In that case, please contact us and attach the official proof of your current situation.
+(CROUS : we need a "attestation définitive")

 Do not wait until the last day to submit your application.